Or 11 keys to getting things done without letting your to-do list own your fucking soul…

 We run around doing things constantly, thinking two or three steps ahead and planning how we’re gonna do the next things we need to do after we finish the thing we’re doing right now.

 I once asked Corey Taylor, front man for both metal band Slipknot and hard rock band Stone Sour, what it feels like to be on stage performing.

-Worrying about the other 17 things on the list, and letting the gap between where you are now and what you wanna get done, will cause your blood pressure to skyrocket like Bernie Madoff’s on reckoning day
+Worrying about the other 17 things on the list and focusing on the gap between where you are now and what you wanna get done will cause your blood pressure to skyrocket like Bernie Madoff’s on reckoning day.

 Instead of losing your peace in the list of shit that sits before you, dive in 100% to each task, focusing on just one thing at a time, giving the item at hand your complete and undivided attention.

-Not only will you dodge the stress bullet, but you’ll most likely better do the things your doing
+Not only will you dodge the stress bullet, but you’ll most likely better do the things you’re doing.

 Chop wood, carry water